Wigner function for the orientation state: Introduction

-Wigner's prescription {\cite{EPW32}} to transform the density operator into a distribution on classical phase space initiated yet another equivalent description of quantum mechanics.
-In particular, no other formalism is as powerful in highlighting quantum features while providing us with an intuition in classical terms.
-Moyal completed it {\cite{JEM49}} by discovering that the one-to-one mapping between quantum operators and phase space functions reflects Weyl's correspondence rule {\cite{HW28}}.
-Since then, this picture has found numerous applications in many areas of physics, ranging from solid state physics to quantum optics {\cite{WRF87,MJB79,UL97,WS01,LGL97,PB02}}, from particle interferometry to molecular physics {\cite{CK97,HL80,HW98}}, and from semiclassics to the foundations of quantum mechanics {\cite{AA90,TD06,SLB98,BAN98,SP08,AM11}}.
+Soon after Heisenberg and Schr\"odinger invented modern quantum mechanics, Wigner introduced his prescription to represent quantum states by distribution functions in classical phase space {\cite{EPW32}}.
+Moyal's discovery {\cite{JEM49}} that this mapping between quantum operators and phase space functions reflects Weyl's correspondence rule {\cite{HW28}} led to a representation of quantum mechanics as a statistical theory on classical phase space.
+The Wigner function has found numerous applications in many areas of physics, ranging from solid state physics, optics, quantum optics and interferometry with particles to collisions of molecules and chemical reactions {\cite{WRF87,MJB79,UL95,CK97,HL80,HW98,WS01}}.

-Given the success of the standard Wigner-Weyl representation for point particles, it is striking that a viable phase space description for spatially extended quantum objects is still unknown.
-Such an extension to the orientation state of a rigid body should be particularly useful for the growing number of experiments probing quantum and classical dynamics in the rotation and alignment of complex molecules.
-There are prescriptions to construct Wigner functions from underlying Lie groups {\cite{GSA81,JCV89,HF90,CB98,CB99,NM04,NM05}}, but applied to the orientation state one is not able to recover all essential features of the standard Wigner function, be it the quasi-probability interpretation or the direct correspondence to the relevant classical phase space.